projectcalico/calico/master/getting-started/mesos/tutorials/policy/universal-containerizer.md

 - Configure policy based off these labels

 To demonstrate this, we will use Marathon to launch an nginx webserver using the Universal Containerizer.
 Then, we will launch basic curl task which will repeatedly curl the webserver.

+> **NOTE**
+>
-> Note: This example assumes you are running in a DC/OS environment since it uses the DC/OS DNS to access the
+> This example assumes you are running in a DC/OS environment since it uses the DC/OS DNS to access the
 > webserver.
 It is easy enough to adjust this demo for non-DC/OS environments by replacing the
 > `webserver.marathon.containerip.dcos.thisdcos.directory` DNS name with the IP address of the webserver container.

 ## Setting Labels